sapphirecat/slackroll/README.md

 5. Take a look inside `slackRoll.js`.
 You'll find three configuration options.
 Set them accordingly:
 `serverPort`: The port you want the server to listen on
-`slackToken`: The token associated with your Slack integration (optional)
+`slackToken`: The token associated with your slash command (optional)
-`webhookUrl`: The webhook url associated with your Slack integration
+`webhookUrl`: The webhook url associated with your incoming webhook

 6. Once the integration is set up, just start the server.
 `node slackRoll.js`